go101/immutable-value-proposal/README.md

   (from the view of the reader value).
   In other words, a reader value represents a read-only value chain, and the reader value is the head of the chain.
-  Note, the reader head itself might not be a variable, which is not a read-only value.
+  Note, the reader head itself might be a variable, which is not a read-only value.
 * All values referecned by a writer value are writable (and also writer) values (from the view of the writer value).
   In other words, a writer value represents a writable value chain,